deciever5/deciever5/README.md

 # Hi there, I'm @deciever5! 👋

 ## About me
-I'm an experienced Automation Engineer and Mechanical Designer with a strong background in Python programming.
+I'm an experienced Automation Engineer and Mechanical Designer with a background in Python programming.
 Currently, I'm transitioning my career towards software development, focusing on Python.

 ## My interests
 - Python programming